Dynamic Wisp Removal in JWST NIRCam Images: Introduction

 \section{Introduction}

-The James Webb Space Telescope (JWST) is a truly exceptional near- and mid-infrared facility \citep{2005SPIE.5904....1R}, with multiple major surveys being conducted and proposed using its wide-field near-infrared instrument NIRCam \cite{2023AJ....165...13W, 2023ApJ...946L..13F, 2022ApJ...935..110T}.
-Not unusually for a new facility, various facets of the data are slowly being understood and their calibration and mitigation improved by the astronomical community, e.g.\ image persistence, cosmic rays and snowballs.
-One of the most difficult to detect and correct are `wisps'.
-Wisps are present as cloud-like cirrus features on certain combinations of NIRCam filters and detectors\footnote{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-features-and-caveats/nircam-claws-and-wisps}.
+The James Webb Space Telescope (JWST) is a truly exceptional near- and mid-infrared facility \cite{2005SPIE.5904....1R}, with multiple major surveys being conducted and proposed using its wide-field near-infrared instrument NIRCam \cite{2023AJ....165...13W, 2023ApJ...946L..13F, 2022ApJ...935..110T}.
+Not unusually for a new facility, various facets of the data are slowly being understood and their calibration and mitigation improved by the astronomical community, e.g.\ cosmic rays, image persistence, dragon's breath, claws and snowballs etc \cite{2023PASP..135b8001R}\footnote{https://jwst-docs.STScI.edu/jwst-near-infrared-camera/nircam-features-and-caveats}.
+One of the most difficult to detect and remove are `wisps'.
+Wisps are present as cloud-like cirrus features on certain combinations of NIRCam filters and detectors.
 For reference, Figure \ref{fig:NIRCam_short} shows the approximate layout of the NIRCam short-wavelength modules and detectors (where wisps are prevalent).

-Wisps appear to have a scattered-light origin, predominantly due to off-axis light from bright stars hitting the top secondary mirror strut and entering NIRCam through the aft-optic system.
-The STSci web pages suggest that the wisps should only really vary in strength for a given filter-detector combination, however experience with Prime Extragalactic Areas for Reionization and Lensing Science \citep[PEARLS; ][]{2023AJ....165...13W} data reveals that wisp intensity and geometry can change quite significantly even for small (hundreds of pixel) dither offsets of a given filter-detector combination.
+Wisps appear to have a scattered-light origin, predominantly due to off-axis light from bright stars hitting the top secondary mirror strut and entering NIRCam through the aft-optic system. {Because the short-wavelength and long-wavelength cameras are on very different light paths, wisps can only appear in short-wavelength NIRCam data.} The STScI web pages suggest that the wisps should only significantly vary in strength for a given filter-detector combination\footnote{https://jwst-docs.STScI.edu/jwst-near-infrared-camera/nircam-features-and-caveats/nircam-claws-and-wisps}, however experience with Prime Extragalactic Areas for Reionization and Lensing Science \cite[PEARLS; ][]{2023AJ....165...13W} data reveals that wisp intensity and geometry can change quite significantly even for small (hundreds of pixel) dither offsets of a given filter-detector combination.
 This makes constructing static templates a potential dead-end for robust frame level removal as they are strongly sensitive to the exact geometry, intensity, and spectrum of off-axis light.